EU member countries reach compromise on gas price cap | Headlines

 - Belgium

-European Union ministers on Monday finalised a long-awaited deal to implement a natural gas price cap that they hope will help households and businesses better weather excessive price surges.
+European Union ministers on Monday finalized a long-awaited deal to implement a natural gas price cap they hope will help households and businesses better weather excessive price surges.

-EU member countries had failed to overcome their differences at previous emergency meetings, but several EU leaders said last week that fixing a maximum ceiling to pay for gas was likely to be achieved this time.
-After talks in Brussels on Monday, the Czech presidency of the European Council, which represents member countries, said a deal was reached.
-Details of the agreement have yet to be unveiled.

-Since it could not find a consensus on the divisive topic, the Czech presidency opted for a “qualified majority” as the voting rule to get the political agreement.
-Under EU rules, a qualified majority requires that 55% of member countries, or 17 out of the 27, vote in favor of a proposal.
+EU member countries failed to overcome their differences at previous emergency meetings, but several EU leaders said last week that fixing a maximum ceiling to pay for gas was likely to be achieved this time.
+After talks in Brussels on Monday, the Czech presidency of the European Council, which represents member countries, said a deal had been reached.
+"We have succeeded in finding an important agreement that will shield citizens from skyrocketing energy prices,'' said Jozef Sikela, the Czech minister of Industry and Trade, adding that the mechanism will steer the 27-nation clear "from risks to security of supply and financial markets stability.''
+Since it could not find a consensus on the divisive topic, the Czech presidency opted for a "qualified majority" as the voting rule to reach the political agreement.
+Under EU rules, a qualified majority requires that 55% of member countries, or 15 out of the 27, vote in favor of a proposal.
 Such a vote also requires that those nations represent at least 65% of the bloc's population.

+Under the agreement, the mechanism will kick off if prices exceed 180 euros (USD 190) per megawatt hour for three days and if it is 35 euros higher than a reference price for LNG on global markets for the same period.
+Once triggered, the mechanism will remain active for at least 20 days.

+Sikela said the 180 euros limit "is not a cap as such'' and that prices can still go above this level if prices on the LNG markets are higher than 145 euros per megawatt hour.
+"In other words, this is not a fixed cap, but rather a dynamic one,'' he said.

 The 27 EU nations have stuck together through nine rounds of sanctions against Russia over the war in Ukraine and energy-saving measures to avoid shortages of the fuel used to generate electricity, heat homes and power factories.
 But they were unable until Monday to close a deal on setting the complicated price cap for natural gas.
 The cap was promised in October as a way to reduce energy bills that have soared during Russia's invasion of Ukraine.

+"We have proved that the EU is united and will not let anybody use energy as a weapon,'' Sikela added.

-The gas cap issue was a divisive one because of fears that global suppliers would bypass Europe when other buyers offer more money.
+The gas cap issue is a divisive one because of fears that global suppliers would bypass Europe when other buyers offer more money.

-“No one, least of all me, has anything against low prices on the gas market.
-We have to bring gas prices down,” German Economy Minister Robert Habeck said upon his arrival at the meeting.
-“We just know from previous market interventions that we must be very careful not to want to do something good and trigger something bad.”
-The EU's executive Commission last month proposed a “safety price ceiling” to kick in if natural gas exceeds 275 euros ($290) per megawatt hour for two weeks and if it is 58 euros higher than the price of liquefied natural gas on world markets.
-Such a system might not have averted hikes as high as in August — when prices hit nearly 350 euros per megawatt hour on Europe's TTF benchmark but fell below 275 euros within days — and was met with derision by many countries pushing for a lower trigger.

-The Czech presidency proposed a new proposal before Monday's meeting that would see the mechanism kick off if prices exceed 188 euros per megawatt hour for three days.
+Hungary's foreign minister, Peter Szijjarto, said Budapest continues to oppose the introduction of a gas price cap because it will lead to price increase.
+He said that the EU should instead focus on building pipelines and LNG terminals while looking for new sources.

+The Council said an emergency brake has been devised to suspend the mechanism if "gas demand increases by 15% in a month or 10% in two months, LNG imports decrease significantly, or traded volume on the TTF drops significantly compared to the same period a year ago.''
+The mechanism will also automatically deactivate once LNG prices drop back below 180 euros, Sikela said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)